Mom’s Famous Texas Sheet Cake (The Ultimate Potluck Dessert)

 FROSTING:

-2. Add 4 TBSP of unsweetened cocoa powder and 6 TBSP of milk to the saucepan and stir with a whisk just until it starts to come to a boil.
+2. Bring to a Boil: Add 4 tablespoons of unsweetened cocoa powder and 6 tablespoons of milk to the saucepan.
+Stir with a whisk just until the mixture starts to come to a boil, then remove from heat.

-3. Pour warm mixture into a clean standing mixer bowl.
-Add 3 1/2 cups of powdered sugar, I tsp vanilla and 1/2 tsp cinnamon and mix until frosting comes together into a creamy cohesive texture.
+3. Mix Until Creamy: Pour the warm mixture into a clean stand mixer bowl.
+Add 3.5 cups of powdered sugar, 1 teaspoon of vanilla, and teaspoon of cinnamon.
+Mix until the frosting comes together into a creamy, cohesive texture.

 Notes